spectrocloud/librarium/packages/docs/content/12-enterprise-version/01-deploying-the-platform-installer.md

 The platform installer contains a web application called the Supervisor, to provide detailed progress of the installation.
 After the VM is powered on, perform the following steps to ensure installation is completed successfully.

-1. Open the Supervisor application in a browser window by navigating to https://<VM IP Address>:5080
+1. Open the Supervisor application in a browser window by navigating to https://< VM IP Address >:5080
 2. Observe the installation status in the Status tab.
 The page auto-refreshes to provide updated installation progress.
 3. Once the final installation step is complete, you will see URLs to navigate to the On-Prem System Console as well as the Management Console.
 4. Navigate to the On-Prem System Console to perform initial configuration.
 Additional administration tasks like SMTP setup, certificate manamgent etc. can also be performed from the On-Prem System Console.